 Buying products in Vietnam can be very tricky and surprising.
-One general rule is : when the price is too good to be true, it often is.
+One general rule is that when the price is too good to be true, it often is.

-In Europe we are used to a minimum quality, safety and conformity thanks to regulation.
-For example toys cannot do harm children and will be tested to a minimum degree before being sold and shipped.
+In Europe, we are used to a minimum of quality, safety, and conformity thanks to regulation.
+For example, toys cannot harm children and will be tested to a minimum degree before being sold and shipped.

-In Asia, most cheap product won’t last a year within a one year span and can break the same day or cause harm.
+In Asia, most cheap products won’t last a year within a one-year span and can break the same day or cause harm.

-Clothing for example is very tricky in Vietnam, because of the weather and the proliferation of mushroom in certain season, it’s not uncommon to see clothes getting a lot of black mushrooms that will never disapear with the washing machine.
+Clothing, for example, is very tricky in Vietnam because of the weather and the proliferation of mushrooms in certain seasons.
+It’s not uncommon to see clothes getting a lot of black mushrooms that will never dissipate with the washing machine.

-Note that sizes are very different from Europe or USA. here XXL maybe a M for bigger body, especially if you are from america where it can even be a S or XS.
+Note that sizes are very different from those in Europe or the USA.
+Here, XXL might be a M for a bigger body, especially if you are from America, where it can even be a S or XS.

-Also, here in Vietnam, there is no such thing as free return.
-Here you have to be very careful when you chose your size, otherwise you’ll have to ship the product back at your own cost and to be honest charts are not that precise sometimes.
+Also, here in Vietnam, there is no such thing as a free return.
+Here, you have to be very careful when you choose your size, or else you’ll have to ship the product back at your own cost, and to be honest, charts are not that precise sometimes.

-The quality of the clothes can also vary a lot from what is advertised.
-I’ve lately bought a dress for my wife which was supposed to cost over 1,200,000 vnd which is expensive by Vietnamese Standard and the quality was nothing like in the picture.
+The quality of the clothes can also vary greatly from what is advertised.
+I’ve recently bought a dress for my wife that was supposed to cost over 1,200,000 vnd, which is expensive by Vietnamese standards, and the quality was nothing like in the picture.

-The fabric was completely different the one in the picture looks like thin linen and the real one feels like thin layer of polyester.
-The quality of the stiches were also miles apart, in the model picture the folds are perfectly ligned and no stiches are visible, whereas the real product have visible stiches that are not even straight and therefor the folds are completely unbalanced.
-The circle surrounding the beige main area are not even round in real life.
+The fabric was completely different.
+The one in the picture looks like thin linen, and the real one feels like a thin layer of polyester.
+The quality of the stiches was also miles apart; in the model picture, the folds are perfectly lined up and no stiches are visible, whereas the real product has visible stiches that are not even straight, and therefor the folds are completely unbalanced.
+The circles surrounding the main beige area are not even round in real life.

-To sum i up it was basically a knock off of the version presented in the advertised picture.
+To sum it up, it was basically a knockoff of the version presented in the advertisement.

-Vietnam is obviously capable of manufacturing good quality clothes, it is actually one of the top country when it comes to clothes and shoes production.
+Vietnam is obviously capable of manufacturing good-quality clothes; it is actually one of the top countries when it comes to clothing and shoe production.
 Unfortunately, it’s really up to the brand owner to deliver or not on this promise.

-For the same reasons mentions for clothing, the weather can be very damaging for your electronics.
-People usually buy a dedicated cabinet which can control level of moisture.
+For the same reasons mentioned for clothing, the weather can be very damaging to your electronics.
+People usually buy a dedicated cabinet that can control the level of moisture.

-Camera equipment should be store in this type of closet to be preserved from damage.
-It’s also important to let your equipement see the sun for the UVs to kill the germs.
-I’ve learn this lesson the hard way with my Leica which was standing in its own protective case in a shelf.
+Camera equipment should be stored in this type of closet to be preserved from damage.
+It’s also important to let your equipment see the sun so the UVs can kill the germs.
+I learned this lesson the hard way with my Leica, which was standing in its own protective case on a shelf.

-Beware, prices in Vietnam are not regulated by manufacturer.
-For example I’ve bought my Camera A7S III more money than what is advertised by Sony, simply because at the time stock were scarce with electronic shortage.
-If these kind of practice are forbidden in Europe, in Vietnam they seems to be allowed.
+Beware: Prices in Vietnam are not regulated by the manufacturer.
+For example, I paid more for my camera, the A7S III, than what was advertised by Sony, simply because at the time stock was scarce due to the electronic shortage.
+While such practices are illegal in Europe, they appear to be legal in Vietnam.

-My spouse told me that warranty only works for expensive products, usually cheap rice cookers costing under 500,000 vnd even if advertised with warranty are not fixed, nor refund by the store.
+My spouse told me that warranties only work for expensive products; usually, cheap rice cookers costing under 500,000 vnd, even if advertised with warranties, are not fixed or refunded by the store.

-Even if I already had almost all my electronic broken, including this electric barbecue within a year the wire inside burnt, I’ve haven’t got the chance to test this affirmation but you should beware of this too.
+Even if I already had almost all my electronics broken, including this electric barbecue within a year, the wire inside burned, I haven’t had the chance to test this affirmation, but you should beware of this too.

 Toys and equipement for children

-When you buy toys for your children in Vietnam you have to be very careful.
-Here regulation is not as strong so it’s easy to get dangerous toy for your children.
-For example a cheap rubiks cube that can break in many pieces and be swallowed by a kid.
+When you buy toys for your children in Vietnam, you have to be very careful.
+Here, regulation is not as strong, so it’s easy to get dangerous toys for your children.
+For example, a cheap Rubik’s cube that can break into many pieces and be swallowed by a kid

-Also the quality is not the same from europe, things can be broken so quickly.
-Everything has been calculated to be as cheap as possible as opposite as durable.
-So fabric are often very easy to break compared to european counterpart.
+Also, the quality is not the same as in Europe; things can be broken so quickly.
+Everything has been calculated to be as cheap as possible and the opposite in terms of durability.
+So fabrics are often very easy to break compared to their European counterparts.

 Food and beauty product

-Food can be sold by unofficial stores and could be perempt, not properly stocked or even tempered with.
-We highly suggest you to buy from official seller for peace of mind.
+Food can be sold by unofficial stores and could be peremptory, not properly stocked, or even tempered with.
+We highly suggest you buy from an official seller for peace of mind.

-Street of small restaurant food is a big thing in Vietnam, most seller are family living in the upper floor of the stores.
+Street food from small restaurants is a big thing in Vietnam; most sellers are family members living in the upper floors of the stores.

-Most people sell somekind of food, if 99% of the time the food will be fine since Vietnamese know well how to avoid being food contaminated, sometimes it still can happen.
+Most people sell some kind of food, and while 99% of the time the food will be fine since Vietnamese know well how to avoid food contamination, sometimes it still can happen.

-My wife and I had the terrible experience buying red sticky rice in our street.
+My wife and I had the terrible experience of buying sticky red rice in our neighborhood.
 We were sick for days and even threw up multiple times.
-The weather is so hot in Asia that bacteria can proliferate within some hours.
+The weather is so hot in Asia that bacteria can proliferate within a few hours.

-At the end there are some product you can only buy from trusted sources, one of the most crazy rumors around is about used condoms beeing clean and resell, which sounds almost like a hoax to be honest.
+At the end, there are some products you can only buy from trusted sources.
+One of the craziest rumors circulating is that used condoms can be cleaned and resold, which sounds almost like a hoax, to be honest.

-In Vietnam products are cheap for many reasons.
-First purchasing power is low compared to western countries, so product have to be cheap to find many buyers.
-The quality is directly impacted by this trend, product will often work for a year before needing to be replaced.
+In Vietnam, products are cheap for many reasons.
+First, purchasing power is low compared to western countries, so products have to be cheap to find many buyers.
+The quality is directly impacted by this trend; products will often work for a year before needing to be replaced.

-Also the weather makes it hard for product to last, electronics but also clothes which can easily get stained with mold if not stored properly.
+Also, the weather makes it hard for products to last, not just electronics but also clothes, which can easily get stained with mold if not stored properly.

-The result of all these effects are that good quality product are often imported from other countries and last longer but are also very expensive compared to local products.
+The result of all these effects is that high-quality products are often imported from other countries, where they last longer but are also more expensive compared to local products.

-People tend to own and focus less on expensive materials and favors buying a lot of cheap products instead.
-Afterall the pleasure is half the purchasing process.
+People tend to own and focus less on expensive materials and favor buying a lot of cheap products instead.
+After all, the pleasure is half the purchasing process.

-Perhaps the only brand product that are bought by most of the population are the product that are expected to last such as a Scooter (Bike), a phone, a fridge, a TV, etc.
+Perhaps the only brand products that are bought by most of the population are those that are expected to last, such as a scooter (bike), a phone, a fridge, a TV, etc.

-Only the upperclass can afford designer clothes and expensive but non essential product anyway.
+Only the upper class can afford designer clothes and expensive but non-essential products anyway.